dominsights/gateway/README.md

 - Set multiple projects to startup (PaymentGateway, PaymentGatewayWorker and BankSimulator);
 - Go to Tools -> Options -> Debugging - Check the box "Automatically close console when debugging" (if you don't like having to close the console window everytime);

-Configuration for PaymentGateway:

-- Configure mongodb url / port in PaymentGateway/appSettings.json;
-- Configure postgres connection string in PaymentGateway/appSettings.json;
-- Add rabbitMq settings (if not using the defaults);

 Configuration for PaymentGatewayWorker:

-- Configure mongodb url / port in PaymentGatewayWorker/appSettings.json;
-- Configure postgres connection string in PaymentGatewayWorker/appSettings.json;
-- Add rabbitMq settings (if not using the defaults);
 - Configure the url for the Bank Simulator SignalR Hub (optional if you are using the IISExpress configuration);

 **Testing:**